 Online Grocery Pickup (OGP)

 Online grocery shopping sales are growing rapidly and are estimated to reach almost $30 billion by 2021.
-Clearly, consumers want the convenience of ordering their groceries on their computer or smartphone and having them delivered or picking them up at their local supermarket or retailer.
+Clearly, consumers want the convenience of ordering their groceries on their computer or smartphone and having them delivered or pick them up at their local supermarket or retailer.
 However, no clear solution has emerged.
 Many retailers aren’t in the OGP game at all, while others, like Wal-Mart, are trying out various kinds of robotics.
 This trend is so new, in fact, that the industry hasn’t even settled on a single name.
 At recent conferences, we heard the terms Click & Collect, OGP, BOPUS, Curbside, eCommerce, and Grocery Fulfillment all used to describe this technology.

 What is clear, however, is that walk-in freezers and coolers will play an integral role in fulfillment.
 For example, Takeoff Technologies recently launched the world’s first robotic supermarket in partnership with one of the largest Hispanic grocers in the US, Sedano’s Supermarkets.
 And when Takeoff recently presented this automation showcased their Knapp robotics in a KPS Global cooler.
-Takeoff also gave a more in depth presentation at Groceryshop, the leading event for grocery and CPG innovation, solution at the Food Marketing Institute’s Energy and Store Development Conference, they inside an IMAX theater dome.
+Takeoff also gave a more in-depth presentation at Groceryshop, the leading event for grocery and CPG innovation, solution at the Food Marketing Institute’s Energy and Store Development Conference, they inside an IMAX theater dome.
 Other automation and technology companies featuring cutting-edge automation solutions at Groceryshop included Alert Innovations, CommonsenseRobotics (now Fabric), and Bell and Howell.
 Autostore and Ocado also showcased their systems, which work off a grid system rather than by rows.
 KPS Global partners with technology providers to deliver solutions that helps retailers with their OGP offering.
-Learn more at https://kpsglobal.com/OGP/.
+Learn more about Online Grocery Pickup.

 With the need to reduce waste and reduce global warming potential (GwP), sustainability is a topic that is sure to be in the news for years to come.
 Much of KPSG’s R&D effort has been focused on this critical area.
 One of the most exciting developments was our recent introduction of FUSIONFRAME® to the industry.
 FUSIONFRAME provides a thermally efficient alternative to wood frames by incorporating a high-performing polyurethane insulating tongue-and-groove component with a structural element embedded in it.
-To learn more about how it can also help reduce carbon footprint, click here.

 KPSG is also converting to HFO blowing agents, short for hydrofluoroolefins, a new class of blowing agents to replace HFCs, or hydrofluorocarbons.
 Learn more in our latest blog or in this infographic.